benshimonz/V1/README.md

 - L1 appear directly right of the leftmost member of _S1 ∪ →/et_
 - all _S1 ∪ →/et_ entities should be within scope at the relationship (see _scope_ later on)

-- For each assignment combination to _S1_ entities: _{at}_ - **aggregation tag** - equals to the number of concrete '→' / _et_ entities that satisfy the pattern. _{at}_ is set as a calculated property of S1.
+- For each assignment combination to _S1_ entities: _{at}_ - **aggregation tag** - equals to the number of concrete '→' / _et_ entities that satisfy the pattern.
-- An optional condition on the number of '→' / _et_ entities that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')
+- An optional condition on the number of '→' / _et_ entities that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by a comparison operator ("=" / "≠" / ">" / "≥" / "in" [set] / "in" {range}) an and expression. "<" / "≤" are avoided to force explicit lower limit (0 or 1) with "in range".

 - The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
 Similarly, the visual notation for the entities directly right of the aggregation is '→'.
 When there is a single entity directly left of the aggregation and a single entity directly right of the aggregation - the visual notation for both is 'pair' instead of '{_et_, _et_}'